CompOmics/compomics.github.io/searchgui/_posts/2015-12-28-releasenotes.md

  * FEATURE IMPROVEMENT: The mgf file is now given to Comet directly.
  * FEATURE IMPROVEMENT: Updated the Ensembl mappings to version 83.
  * FEATURE IMPROVEMENT: Updated the Ensembl Genomes mapping to version 30.
- * Corrected the names used for the enzymatic cleavage types in the Comet Advanced Settings dialog (according to corrected documentation for Comet).
+ * FEATURE IMPROVEMENT: Corrected the names used for the enzymatic cleavage types in the Comet Advanced Settings dialog (according to corrected documentation for Comet).

  * BUG FIX: Fixed a bug in the MS Amanda setup where the highest charge in the selected range was not added, e.g. [2-4] became [2-3].
  * BUG FIX: Fixed an error in the "Thermolysin, no P rule" enzyme, where the P rule was actually added.